GordonFreemanK/gfk-image/README.md

 # External tools

 - [digiKam](https://www.digikam.org/) is a photo manager (C++, [source](https://invent.kde.org/graphics/digikam), [mirror](https://github.com/KDE/digikam)) for visually organizing, viewing and editing collections of pictures using file operations, image transformations and metadata editing.
-One of its features is called BQM (Batch Queue Manager) and allows defining and batch-processing groups of pictures using a number of configurable plugins.
+One of its features is called [Batch Queue Manager](https://userbase.kde.org/Digikam/Batch_Process) and allows defining and batch-processing groups of pictures using a number of configurable plugins.

 One of these plugins is called **User Shell Script**: it enables the user to use a free text field to define a shell script to be run against the picture files.
 The script is transformed to an extent by digiKam and passed to the shell (`sh` on Linux and `cmd` on Windows).